636f7374/herbal.cr/readme.md

 ## Description

-* I saw the design of `wontruefree/socks` and `kostya/socks`, But it is not ideal / meets the requirements.
+* I saw the design of `wontruefree` and `kostya`, But it is not ideal / meets the requirements.
   * [wontruefree / socks](https://github.com/wontruefree/socks)
   * [kostya / socks](https://github.com/kostya/socks)
 * After a day of conception / thinking, a day of design / debugging, `Tomato.cr` has been initially completed.
   * I refer to [RFC1928](https://tools.ietf.org/html/rfc1928) and some guidelines for design, actually SOCKS5 is not difficult.
   * Third-party guides are more effective and practical, and has been verified by Wireshark test.
 * Due to time constraints, Travis-CI and Spec tests have not been added for the time being.
-* In addition, while designing, I drew [RFC1928](https://tools.ietf.org/html/rfc1928) as a drawing, That's why I did it quickly.
-  * Drawings I put in the root directory of the repository.
+* In addition, while designing, I drew [RFC1928](https://tools.ietf.org/html/rfc1928) as a drawing, That's why I did it quickly, (I put in the root directory).

 ## Features